Beginner Openai-api-vs-anthropic-api 9 min read

 • Default choice for most LangChain/LlamaIndex tutorials and examples

-• Azure OpenAI for enterprise compliance (SOC 2, HIPAA, etc.)
+• Azure OpenAI for enterprise compliance (SOC 2, HIPAA, EU data residency)

 • OpenAI Assistants API (file search, code interpreter built-in)

-• Whisper (speech-to-text) and DALL-E (image generation) under same API
+• Whisper (speech-to-text) and image generation under same API

 Anthropic ecosystem advantages: